 CERT C guidelines[37]: EXP34-C

-Ada Quality and Style Guide[1]: 5.4.5
+Ada Quality and Style Guide[1]: 5.4 subsection “Dynamic Data”

 Mechanism of failure

 When a pointer with a value of NULL is used as though it pointed to a valid memory location, then a null pointer dereference is said to take place.
 This can result in a segmentation fault, unhandled exception, or accessing unanticipated memory locations.